BTE FAQ

 Q: Has Mr. X seen Before the End?
 If so, what did he think?

 A: Yes.
 X described Before the End as “enticing” and “brilliant.”
-He’s enjoyed seeing what’s evolving, in real-time, into a world-wide, inclusive virtual-reality experience, which Jeff Finn calls, in tribute to Jim Morrison’s philosophy/psychology, the #UniversalMindGame. *
+He’s enjoyed seeing what’s evolving, in real-time, into a world-wide, inclusive virtual-reality experience, which Jeff Finn calls, in honor of Jim Morrison’s philosophy, the #UniversalMindGame. *

 #PassTheHash